What do you think God would say it means to know Him?

 Theoretically, our greatest goal should be to know God better and to increase in our knowledge of Him.
 But that presupposes that we know what it means to know God.

 Jesus said, “He who has My commandments and keeps them is the one who loves Me; and he who loves Me will be loved by My Father, and I will love him and will disclose Myself to him.”
 (John 14:21) Peter urges us to “grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 (2 Pet.
-3:18) Knowing Jesus, therefore, means knowing God the Father.
+3:18) Knowing Jesus and following him (keeping his commands), therefore, means knowing God the Father.

 We know Jesus initially by submitting our lives to him as our Lord and Savior, accepting and embracing his sacrificial death on the cross for the forgiveness of our sins.
 After that it, we know Jesus by following him – by denying ourselves, taking up our crosses and following him.